Take a look at my girlfriend

 Could we have kippers for breakfast

-Mummy dear, Mummy dear
+Mummy dear, mummy dear

 They got to have 'em in Texas

-Cos everyone's a millionaire
+'Cause everyone's a millionaire

 I'm a winner, I'm a sinner